akvorado/akvorado/docs/troubleshooting.md

 as the reported sampling rate is incorrect and we cannot reliably infer the number of bytes and packets.

-### Bottlenecks on the sampler
+### Bottlenecks on the exporter

-The first problem may come from the sampler dropping some of the flows.
-Most of the time, there are counters to detect this situation and it can be solved by lowering the sampler rate.
+The first problem may come from the exporter dropping some of the flows.
+Most of the time, there are counters to detect this situation and it can be solved by lowering the exporter rate.

 #### On Cisco NCS5500 routers